 It’s cheap, it’s simple, and it’ll give you the cleanest hair you’ve had in ages.
 Enjoy!

-What’s your favorite way to keep your hair looking amazing?
-Share your tip in a comment below!
+What’s your favorite solution for greasy hair during pregnancy or postpartum?
+Share in a comment below!